Niknam/futura-weather/README.md

 Installation notes
 ------------------

-For the weather notifications to work you need to have a 'httpebble' app installed on your phone.
+For the weather notifications to work you need to have an 'httpebble' app installed on your phone.

 <b>Android users:</b>
 - Download and install 'Pebble Connect' from Google Play: